A Kayaking Trip – San Josef Bay to Port Hardy

 Black bear browsing on sedge grass near Frederiksen Point

 Fisherman Bay is a deeper horseshoe bay separated by a headland from Nissen Bight, where the Cape Scott Provincial Park campsite is located.
 Nissen Bight is the preferred camp spot for backpackers as there is lots of sandy beach to spread out on, 2 kms worth!
 There is a water supply at the east end of the beach and bear caches at the western end.
-We preferred Fisherman Bay with its steeper cobble beach, which meant no sand and easier access to the water at low tides and its very sheltered location if the northwest winds came up.
-These features also makes it the preferred water taxi pick up point for hikers completing the North Coast Trail arriving from Shushartie Bay.
-We watched a rather trail shocked group of hikers loading up while we were enjoying lunch that day.
+We preferred Fisherman Bay with its steeper cobble beach, which meant no sand and easier access to the water at low tides.
+It is also a very sheltered location if the northwest winds came up.

 Paddling into Fisherman Bay